Chart Color Schemes

 Recent residential development output has been above average within Unley - Parkside when compared nationally

-Unley - Parkside recorded approximately 73 residential properties granted approval annually over the past five financial years, totalling 367 homes.
-As of FY26, 28 approvals have been recorded.
-On average, 1.9 new residents per year per dwelling constructed were noted between FY21 and FY25.
-However, recent data shows this figure has increased to 5.8 people per dwelling over the past two financial years.
-New homes are being built at an average construction cost value of $465,000.
+Unley - Parkside has recorded approximately 73 residential properties granted approval each year over the past five financial years, totalling 367 homes.
+In FY-26 so far, 29 approvals have been recorded.
+Over these five years, an average of 1.9 new residents per dwelling constructed was observed between FY-21 and FY-25.
+However, recent data shows this has intensified to 5.8 people per dwelling over the past two financial years.
+New homes are being built at an average expected construction cost value of $465,000.

-In FY26, commercial approvals totalled $39.8 million.
-Compared to Greater Adelaide, Unley - Parkside shows comparable new home approvals per person, indicating market stability in line with regional patterns.
-The area's new development consists of 57% detached houses and 43% attached dwellings.
+There have been $39.8 million in commercial approvals in FY-26, indicating strong commercial development momentum.
+Compared to Greater Adelaide, Unley - Parkside shows comparable new home approvals per person, supporting market stability in line with regional patterns.
+The area's new development consists of 57.0% detached houses and 43.0% attached dwellings, offering a mix of housing options across price brackets.
 Unley - Parkside has approximately 346 people per dwelling approval, reflecting its established nature.

-Population forecasts indicate the location will gain 2,610 residents by 2041.
-Construction pace is maintaining with projected growth, but buyers may face increasing competition as population grows.
+Population forecasts indicate the area will gain 2,610 residents by 2041.
+Construction is maintaining pace with projected growth, though buyers may face growing competition as population increases.

 Frequently Asked Questions - Development